DjordjePetrovic014/the-smoke-record-store/README.md

 - Where to search: Whole Store or Watched list
 - Format: All Formats, Vinyls or CDs
-- Genre: one or all styles
+- Genre: Chose one or All genres
 - Budget: enter an amount in dollars

 Once the user confirms by clicking **“Smoke it!”**, the system filters the entire album pool based on the selected inputs.